 Legionella assessment, control and prevention is a specialist area of work and you cannot rely on the CQC to ensure your compliance.
 In March 2019 the Swindon & Wiltshire Coroner's office wrote to the CQC after identifying that inspectors are not sufficiently trained to deal with water hygiene and instructed the CQC to reply with a written response detailing how they will rectify the education & training of inspectors.
 As a result, service providers can expect a much more in-depth and robust CQC inspection of water hygiene issues.

-However, that does not mean the CQC will get it right, we still see a significant number of cases where CQC inspectors are misinterpreting the requirements of the ACOP L8 and HTM 04-01, failing to identify risks and giving providers poor ratings because of their lack of competence.
+However, that does not mean the CQC will get it right, we still see cases where CQC inspectors are misinterpreting the requirements of the ACOP L8 and HTM 04-01, failing to identify risks and giving providers poor ratings because of the inspectors lack of competence.
 The lack of competence can also increase costs for providers who in an effort to achieve CQC ratings carry out work based on the recommendations of inspectors which is not required, can be ineffective, increase the risk or even be against the official guidance.

 We have even seen cases where CQC inspectors have fabricated information in their reports or failed to identify the risks altogether.
 It is important to remember that it is you who will fined or prosecuted for Legionella failures and not the CQC regardless of what they have written in their reports.
 There have been several cases where people have fallen ill or even died as a result of Legionella failures that have led to services providers been fined or prosecuted.
 In a number of these cases the CQC inspection prior to the outbreak rated the service provider as good or outstanding under safe but after the outbreak the service provider is rated as requires improvement or inadequate despite doing nothing different.
 In nearly all prosecution cases it was found that those involved were not suitably trained or competent.